According to cloud vendor statistics, Amazon Web Services (AWS) remains the leading cloud vendor, while Microsoft Azure steadily closes the gap.

 Oracle | Foundations Associate | ||

-Links to certification starting locations in these cloud vendors:
+Here are links to the starting points for certifications in these cloud vendors:

 - Alibaba Cloud Academy Certifications